List of Bakugan Battle Brawlers characters: Volt Luster

 Volt is a Haos attribute brawler.
 He used Haos Brontes as his Guardian Bakugan and Haos Dynamo as a Trap Bakugan.
 He and Lync Volan are the Vexos' tag team champions, although they do not get along well together.
 He gets defeated by Dan in Invasion of the Vestals, and then again in episode 9 by Ace and Shun in the Bakugan Battle Tournament.
 He defeats Marucho in episode 14.
 He is defeated by Baron in Wall To Wall Brawl, and in Ultimate Bakugan is shown with Mylene and Shadow as they hatched an escape plan.
 In Final Countdown, his Haos Brontes was thrown out by Mylene, together with her Aquos Elico, as she thinks that Bakugan with feelings are useless.
 Although he was furious, he still left without Brontes, proving Mira's theory that he is brainless.
 He later flees to Vestal with the Vexos, Prince Hydron, and Professor Clay, leaving Spectra and Gus.
 He makes his reappearance in Spectra Rises, at first challenging Dan and the brawlers still in possession of Elemental Energies, but backs when Spectra appears, and Gus taunts him by saying he stole Brontes' soul.
-It is shown Volt seems to believe in doing the honorable thing, saying, "I won't kick a man when he's down," after Dan defeats Spectra, and seemingly weakened by the battle.
+It is shown Volt seems to believe in doing the honorable thing, saying, "I won't kick a man when he's down," after Dan defeats Spectra, and is seemingly weakened by the battle.
 Later, Volt challenges Gus to a brawl to win Brontes back, revealing his mechanical Bakugan Haos Boriates.
 However, he is defeated by Gus.
 In Samurai Showdown, Volt challenges Shun for the Ventus attribute energy.
 But Volt is defeated by the combined efforts of Shun and Baron.
 In Volt's Revolt Volt does not agree with King Zenoheld's plan to destroy all living things that stand up against him and returns home showing some of his past to the audience in the process.
-He is shortly thereafter confronted and challenged by Prince Hydron, Volt wins the ensuing Brawl then starts to leave not before scarring Hydron by telling Boriates to nearly crush him.
+He is shortly thereafter confronted and challenged by Prince Hydron, Volt wins the ensuing Brawl and then starts to leave not before scarring Hydron by telling Boriates to nearly crush him.
 As payback, Hydron throws a grenade in front of Volt, which opens a dimensional port beneath him, sending him into a far dimension.
 As Volt sinks into the portal, he vows that Hydron will get what's coming to him for all the suffering he has caused innocent people.
 Volt later appears in Hydron's dreams/hallucinations along with Lync in An Heir To Spare.
 His fate is unknown.